CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/user-guides/user-interfaces/gateway/Admin/Authentication.md

 An Open ID Connect provider can be added to the authentication providers by selecting the `OpenID Connect` tab, then selecting the `+ New Provider` option and entering the connection information.
 Once the details have been entered it is necessary to validate the connection before being able to save them.

 See the [Add New OpenID Connect Authentication Provider][Add New OpenID Connect Authentication Provider tutorial] tutorial for a step-by-step guide.

-### Configure LDAP Authentication

-LDAP Authentication can be configured by selecting the `LDAP` tab and entering the connection information.
-Once the details have been entered it is necessary to test the connection before being able to save them.

-See the [Configure LDAP Authentication][Configure LDAP Authentication tutorial] tutorial for a step-by-step guide.

 ## Remarks